jpoirier/miner-monitor/README.md

 Argument order:

     1. path to the miner executable
-    2. true to reboot on erros/hangs or false to just restart the miner
+    2. true to reboot or false to just restart the miner on erros/hangs
     3. monitor thread sleep time in minutes
-    4. miner options enclosed in quotes
+    4. miner executable options enclosed in quotes

 E.g. using etherminer with dwarfpool and the monitor thread sleeps for 5 minutes, you'd place something similar to the following in your boot-up script file: